npg70/galbreath-old/sources/README.md

 ## Church and Statuatory Records

-* OPR statistical summary of baptism records for all of Scotland.
+* [OPR statistical summary of Galbraith baptism records for all of Scotland](opr-scotland-births.md).
 TL;DR Argyll is #1 region for Galbraith, Campbeltown is #1 parish.
-* OPR Campbeltown baptism records
+* [OPR Campbeltown baptism records](

 ## Census Records